awsdocs/aws-doc-sdk-examples/getting_started_scenarios/redshift_scenario/Readme.md

 3. **Error Handling**: The code includes exception handling for various Redshift-related exceptions.
 4. **User Interaction**: The code prompts the user for input, such as the cluster ID and the number of records to add to the "Movies" table.

-Overall, this Java V2 Redshift code example is a valuable resource for developers new to Amazon Redshift and the AWS SDK for Java (v2), as it provides a solid foundation for understanding and building Redshift-powered applications.
+Overall, this Java V2 Redshift code example is a valuable resource for developers new to Amazon Redshift and the AWS SDK for Java (v2).
+It provides a solid foundation for understanding and building Redshift-powered applications.